ruffle-rs/ruffle/README.md

 ## Project status

 Ruffle is in the proof-of-concept stage and can currently run early Flash animations.
-ActionScript support is still forthcoming; for more info, read the [project roadmap](https://github.com/ruffle-rs/ruffle/wiki/Roadmap).
+Basic ActionScript 1.0/2.0 support is in place and improving; ActionScript 3.0 support is forthcoming.
+For more info, read the [project roadmap](https://github.com/ruffle-rs/ruffle/wiki/Roadmap).

 ## Building from source

 [Follow the official guide](https://www.rust-lang.org/tools/install) to install Rust for your platform.

 ### Desktop